cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 image: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/62d6ceda1cb8bad773baa71e_top-wanted-frameworks.png
 thumbnail: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/62d6ceda1cb8bad773baa71e_top-wanted-frameworks.png
 ---
 Angular, Svelte, Solid, React, Vue — there are so many frameworks out there.
-And you probably dealt with [the “framework dilemma”](https://www.reddit.com/r/webdev/comments/ux2ov8/how_do_you_guys_determine_which_frameworks_to_use/) at some point in your career.
+And you probably dealt with [the "framework dilemma"](https://www.reddit.com/r/webdev/comments/ux2ov8/how_do_you_guys_determine_which_frameworks_to_use/) at some point in your career.

 Some of us pursue React, the [most popular framework](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-webframe-want).
 And that’s completely understandable, because it being famous also implies that it’s the most demanded skill in the job market.